fission/fission.io/content/en/docs/usage/languages/java.md

 ### Modifying the environment images

-The JVM environment's source code is available [here](https://github.com/fission/fission/tree/master/environments/jvm).
-If you only want to add libraries to the OS or add some additional files etc. to environment, it would be easier to simply extend the official Fission JVM environment image and use it.
+If you only want to add libraries to the OS or add some additional files etc. to environment, it would be easier to simply extend the official [Fission JVM environment](https://github.com/fission/environments/tree/master/jvm) image and use it.

-The JVM builder image source code is [available here](https://github.com/fission/fission/tree/master/environments/jvm/builder) and could be extended or written from scratch to use other tools such as Gradle etc.
+The JVM builder image source code is [available here](https://github.com/fission/environments/tree/master/jvm) and could be extended or written from scratch to use other tools such as Gradle etc.
 It would be easier to extend the Fission official image and then add tools.

 ### Resource usage